Union School Haiti

-Union School is a private, co-educational, and non-sectarian Pre-K to 12 institution established in Pétion-Ville, Port-au-Prince Arrondissement, Haiti for the purpose of providing an American accredited program of studies in both English and French for students of all nationalities.
+Union School (French: École syndicale) is a private, co-educational, and non-sectarian Pre-K to 12 institution established in Pétion-Ville, Port-au-Prince Arrondissement, Haiti for the purpose of providing an American accredited program of studies in both English and French for students of all nationalities.

 Union School is accredited by the Southern Association of Colleges and Schools.

 Union School, a university preparatory school, is considered to be an "elite" institution within Haiti.

 History

 Union School was founded in Port-au-Prince, Haiti, in 1919 as a school for the children of U.S. Marine Corps families stationed in Haiti.
 From 1920 to 1934 the school, then named Colony School, was located on Turgeau Avenue with one hundred and ten students.
 On June 10, 1934, the Marines left Haiti, and the Colony School was left with fourteen students.
 In 1934, French was also added to the curriculum.
 In 1943, the school was reopened on the Champs de Mars in downtown Port-au-Prince.
 It was also in this year that the school was renamed Union School, and the school policy was changed to accept qualified students of all nationalities.
 The school constructed a building on Harry Truman Boulevard, in Bicentenaire, 1954.

 In 1987, Union School operated out of the building that now houses the Karibe Hotel in Juvénat, and in 2001, it moved to its newly constructed campus.

 Notable alumni include Charles Henri Baker, Steeven Saba, and Joanne Borgella.